mlandauer/cuttlefish/README.md

 * Monitor in real time which emails arrive at their destination and which bounce
 * Works with any web framework and language
 * Automatically not send emails to destinations that have hard bounced in the past
-* Track which emails are opened
+* Track which emails are opened and which links are clicked
 * Statistics on emails sent, soft/hard bounced and held back
 * View the full email content for recently sent emails
 * Multiple applications can each have their own SMTP authentication